MicrosoftDocs/win32/desktop-src/apiindex/windows-umbrella-libraries.md

-﻿---
+---
-Description: 'An &\#0034;umbrella&\#0034; library is a single static-link library that exports a subset of Win32 APIs.
-For example, an umbrella lib named OneCore.lib provides the exports for the subset of Win32 APIs that are common to all Windows 10 devices.' ms.assetid: 'A323B5D1-3235-4BBA-96BF-A7DFEBB85C89'
+Description: An &\#0034;umbrella&\#0034; library is a single static-link library that exports a subset of Win32 APIs.
+For example, an umbrella lib named OneCore.lib provides the exports for the subset of Win32 APIs that are common to all Windows 10 devices. ms.assetid: A323B5D1-3235-4BBA-96BF-A7DFEBB85C89
-title: 'Windows "umbrella" libraries'
+title: Windows "umbrella" libraries ms.technology: desktop ms.prod: windows ms.author: windowssdkdev ms.topic: article
+ms.date: 05/31/2018
 ---

 # Windows "umbrella" libraries